Program type:

 • a profession in a non-governmental organization working on human rights violations, substantial economic development, environmental protection and/or conflict resolution

-The Peace Studies program brings internationally known speakers to campus including both practitioners and scholars and has hosted several peace studies conferences in the USA and overseas.
+The Conflict and Human Security program brings internationally known speakers to campus including both practitioners and scholars and has hosted several peace studies conferences in the USA and overseas.

-Graduates from UNT's Peace Studies program pursue careers in foreign service, international and human rights law, international business, the Peace Corps, and private organizations promoting Third World development, human rights, environmental protection, and conflict resolution.
+Graduates from UNT's Conflict and Human Security program pursue careers in foreign service, international and human rights law, international business, the Peace Corps, and private organizations promoting Third World development, human rights, environmental protection, and conflict resolution.
 Most have also gone to graduate school or law school.

 Origins and extent of violence in human relations, foreign and domestic.